 Step 1: Enroll in a college or University and complete the coursework needed for admission into Medical school

 Most medical schools require the following prerequisite courses: mathematics, physics, chemistry, biology, organic chemistry, anatomy, and English.
 To be competitive, medical admissions specialists suggest earning a B or higher in all classes.
+Many schools do require a bachelor's degree for matriculation.
 In addition to receiving good grades, other experiences such as volunteering, leadership roles, research, and shadowing are definitely taken into account by admissions specialists.
+Having a pre-med or healthcare related degree is not required by the majority of Med schools.

 Step 2: Take the MCAT (Medical College Admissions Test)